 I also want them to be, think outside of the box types when it comes to life.
-Teaching them to be innovative while giving them the tools they will need as they become older to give them a break from the stressful world that is adulting.
+Teaching them to be innovative while giving them the tools they will need as they become older, that will give them a break from the stressful world that is adulting.

-A chance to be childish with imagination in a world were we must not be.
+A chance to be childish with imagination in a world where we must not be.